janusvm/aau-latex-workshop/notes.md

 > LaTeX is a high-quality typesetting system; it includes features designed for the production of technical and scientific documentation.
 LaTeX is the de facto standard for the communication and publication of scientific documents.

+LaTeX is a *typesetting system*, not a word processor.

 You may think of LaTeX as a programming language specialised for creating documents.
-Instead of writing text, which you then highlight and click buttons to format (WYSIWYG), you write commands to instruct the *compiler* how to typeset your text.
+Instead of writing text, which you then highlight and click buttons to format (WYSIWYG), you write source code that a *compiler* turns into a document.

 Like with many other programming languages, LaTeX is available in several different forms, called *distributions*.
-A LaTeX distribution will package the
+A LaTeX distribution will supply the binaries and packages needed to generate documents.
+We'll have a look at the most important ones in a moment.

 ## Why LaTeX?